arturgontijo/time-series-services/finance/cntk-next-day-trend/README.md

 Calling service...

     response:
-        delta_time: '1.5536'
-        top_5: '{1: ''98.93%: sunflower'', 2: ''00.64%: black-eyed susan'', 3: ''00.16%:
-            barbeton daisy'', 4: ''00.14%: oxeye daisy'', 5: ''00.03%: daffodil''}'
+        {'DOWN': 0.48}
 ```

 ## Contributing and Reporting Issues

 Please read our [guidelines](https://github.com/singnet/wiki/blob/master/guidelines/CONTRIBUTING.md#submitting-an-issue) before submitting an issue.
 If your issue is a bug, please use the bug template pre-populated [here][issue-template].
 For feature requests and queries you can use [this template][feature-template].

 ## Authors